-Common Types Of Eyelid Procedures
+Common Types of Eyelid Procedures

 Regardless of the type of eyelid procedure performed, a consultation is required to detect and evaluate the severity of obstruction to your vision and develop a custom treatment plan for you.
 Many of these procedures have cosmetic benefits that contribute to a more youthful look for the person undergoing the procedure.

-Blepharoplasty is a common eyelid surgery that removes excess skin, fat, and muscle from the upper or lower eyelids.
+Eyelid Blepharoplasty is a common eyelid surgery that removes excess skin, fat, and muscle from the upper & lower eyelids.
 When the upper eyelids hinder peripheral vision, eyelid surgery can also remove the impediment to restore the visual field.
 Following a blepharoplasty, many notice a more youthful appearance thanks to the cosmetic benefits of the procedure.

-- Upper Lid Blepharoplasty: Upper lid blepharoplasty removes extra skin and fat through a hidden incision at the natural eyelid crease and is then closed with tiny sutures.
+Upper lid blepharoplasty removes extra skin and fat through a hidden incision at the natural eyelid crease and is then closed with tiny sutures.

-- Lower Lid Blepharoplasty: Lower lid blepharoplasty removes or repositions fat to smooth out the transition between the lower lid and cheek.
+Lower lid blepharoplasty removes or repositions fat to smooth out the transition between the lower lid and cheek.
 This can minimize the puffiness of the lower lids and add rejuvenation to the periocular area.
 These two procedures can be performed at the same time, if desired.

 Ptosis is characterized by a reduction in the field of vision due to the upper eyelid margin obstructing the pupil.
 Those who suffer from ptosis find it difficult to keep their eyelids open and will often arch their eyebrows to lift their eyelids.
 Eyelid surgery to address the eyelid position by addressing the levator muscle function will allow an improvement in eyelid position and vision.